andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-005.png)

-==In general people use the word "merge" whenever they talk about bringing branches together, whether they actually use a git merge or rebase operation==.
+<mark>In general people use the word "merge" whenever they talk about bringing branches together, whether they actually use a git merge or rebase operation</mark>.
 We'll consider "merge" to be the logical task that can be implemented with either.
 There's a whole other discussion on whether to use vanilla merges, use or avoid fast-forward merges, or use rebasing.

 If Scarlett is fortunate, merging in Violet's code will be a clean merge, if not she'll have some conflicts to deal with.
 These may be textual conflicts, most of which the source control system can handle automatically.
 But semantic conflicts are much harder to deal with, and this is where [Self Testing Code](https://martinfowler.com/bliki/SelfTestingCode.html) is very handy.